Gibbs Reflective Cycle

 3. What went poorly?

 4. Examination- The examination step is the place where you get an opportunity to sort out what occurred.
-As of not long ago you have zeroed in on subtleties around what occurred in the circumstance.
+As of not long ago, you have zeroed in on subtleties around what occurred in the circumstance.
 Presently you get an opportunity to remove importance from it.
-You need to focus on the various perspectives that worked out positively or ineffectively and wonder why.
-On the off chance that you are hoping to incorporate scholarly writing, this is the normal spot to incorporate it.
+It would help if you focused on the perspectives that worked positively or ineffectively and wondered why.
+On the off chance that you are hoping to incorporate scholarly writing, this is the usual spot to incorporate it.
 Supportive inquiries:

 1. For what reason did things work out in a good way?